MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/custom_createnewplaylist.md

 # Create a Custom Playlist

-When you create a playlist, you first create the playlist with the playlist details, and then add assets to the playlist.
-You can add a playlist to any subcategory.
+With Microsoft 365 learning pathways you can create custom playlists that are tailored to the unique needs of your organization.
+For example, create a playlist for onboarding new hires to Microsoft Teams.
+Or create playlists for executive administrators with information suited to their unique role.
+Or create first day playlist   You can add a playlist to any subcategory.
 For example, you can add a playlist to the **First Days** subcategory or a **Product** subcategory like **Excel**.
 In this section, we’ll cover how to create a playlist, and then cover adding assets to a playlist in the following section, [Add assets to a custom playlist](custom_addassets.md).

 ## Create a playlist